httpwg/http-extensions/draft-ietf-httpbis-priority.md

 those HTTP responses, that it sends.

-RFC 7540 {{?RFC7540}} stream priority allowed a client to send a series of priority signals that communicate to the server a "priority tree"; this represents the client's preferred relative ordering and weighted distribution of the bandwidth among HTTP responses.
+RFC 7540 {{?RFC7540}} stream priority allowed a client to send a series of priority signals that communicate to the server a "priority tree"; the structure of this tree represents the client's preferred relative ordering and weighted distribution of the bandwidth among HTTP responses.
 Servers could use these priority signals as input into prioritization decision making.

 The design and implementation of RFC 7540 stream priority was observed to have shortcomings, explained in {{motivation}}.
-({{!HTTP2=I-D.ietf-httpbis-http2bis}}) has deprecated the use of these stream priority signals.
+({{!HTTP2=I-D.ietf-httpbis-http2bis}}) has consequently deprecated the use of these stream priority signals.

 This document describes an extensible scheme for prioritizing HTTP responses